javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 **The call to `document.write` only works while the page is loading.**

-If we call it after it, the existing document will be erased.
+If we call it afterwards, the existing document content is erased.

 For instance: